Advanced procurement system of the UAE Federal Government

 Registration guidelines for suppliers

-To register with Ministry of Finance, suppliers must meet the requirements which include submitting the documents required and paying the requisite fees.
+To register with Ministry of Finance, suppliers must meet the requirements which include submitting the documents required.

 After their registration is accepted, they can access and participate in the tenders by joining the Federal Supplier Register.
 Only those suppliers who are registered on the Federal Supplier Register, can view the winning bids as they are automated within the eProcurement system.